victorhuangwq/agentcart-demo/README.md

-# 🛒 AgentCart Demo Site
+# 🛒 AgentCart Demo Store - Creator Merch

-> **The future of e-commerce is here.** This isn't just another online store—it's what happens when you make your Shopify completely agent-ready. 🤖
+> **The future of e-commerce is here.** This isn't just another online store—it's what happens when you make a YouTube creator's merch store completely agent-ready. 🤖

 ## What You're Looking At

 This demo site is the **actual output** of the AgentCart platform.
-We took a regular e-commerce store and transformed it into something AI agents can actually use.
+We transformed a creator merchandise store (hoodies, hats, limited edition sneakers) into something AI agents can actually shop from.
 No more abandoned carts.
 No more "I can browse but can't buy" frustration.

 **The magic?** Any AI agent can now:
 1. 🔍 **Discover** your products instantly